LeireBV/Synthetic_histopathology_dataset/README.md

-# Unleashing the Potential of Synthetic Images: Histopathology Image Classification Dataset
+# Unleashing the Potential of Synthetic Images: Histopathology Image Classification

 Welcome to the repository for the dataset used in the paper titled **"Unleashing the Potential of Synthetic Images: A Study on Histopathology Image Classification"**.